EngineScript/EngineScript/README.md

 #### Domain Creation
 After EngineScript is fully installed, type `es.menu` in console to bring up the EngineScript menu.
 Choose option **1** to create a new domain.

 Domain creation is almost entirely automated, requiring only a few lines entered by the user.
-During this automated domain creation process, we'll create a unique Nginx vhost file, create new MySQL database, download the latest WordPress release, and assign the applicable data to your wp-config.php file within WordPress.
+During this automated domain creation process, we'll create a unique Nginx vhost file, create new MySQL database, download WordPress, and assign the applicable data to your wp-config.php file within WordPress.

 Before your site is ready to use, you'll need to go into Cloudflare to configure a number of important settings.
 Follow the steps below to finalize your installation:

 ##### Go to the Cloudflare Dashboard